 Rabbi Abraham Cooper

+Rabbi Cooper has been a longtime activist for Jewish and human rights causes on five continents.
 In 1977, he came to Los Angeles to help Rabbi Marvin Hier found the Simon Wiesenthal Center.
-Together with Rabbi Hier, Rabbi Cooper regularly meets with world leaders, including Pope Benedict XVI, presidents and foreign ministers to defend the rights of the Jewish people, combat terrorism and promote intergroup relations.
+Together with Rabbi Hier, Rabbi Cooper regularly meets with world leaders, including Pope Francis, presidents, and foreign ministers to defend the rights of the Jewish people, combat terrorism and promote multi-faith relations worldwide.